fverdoja/booster-tutor/README.md

 * Of course, huge thanks to [mtgjson](https://mtgjson.com)
 * Card images are taken from [Scryfall](https://scryfall.com)
-* Thanks to [Sealeddeck.tech](https://sealeddeck.tech) for working with me on integrating Booster Tutor with their tool.
+* Thanks to [Sealeddeck.tech](https://sealeddeck.tech) for working with me on integrating Booster Tutor with their tool
 * Part of my data reading implementation is borrowed from [pymtgjson](https://pythonhosted.org/mtgjson)
 * An [interesting